LedgerHQ/ledger-live-desktop/TERMS.md

 These Terms constitute the entire and exclusive understanding and agreement between Ledger and you regarding Ledger Services, and supersede and replace any and all prior oral or written understandings or agreements between Ledger and you regarding Ledger Services.
 If you do not read and accept the Terms in their entirety you should not use or continue using Ledger Services.

 We reserve the right to alter, amend or modify these Terms from time to time, in our sole discretion.
-We will provide you with notice of such changes by posting the amended Terms via Ledger Live and updating the &quot;Last Updated&quot; date at the top of these Terms.
+We will provide you with notice of such changes by posting the amended Terms via Ledger Live and updating the "Last Updated" date at the top of these Terms.
 The amended Terms will be deemed effective immediately upon posting on Ledger Live.

 You may not assign your rights or obligations under these Terms of Use in whole or in part to any third party.